The Main Hot Tub Start-up Chemicals and How to Use Them

 2. pH Adjusters

-The pH level of a hot tub's water should remain between 7.2-7.8 for optimal efficiency and cleanliness.
-If the pH level is too low, it can cause skin irritation and damage equipment.
-You can use specialized pH increasers and decreasers to raise or lower the spa water pH level as needed.
+The pH level of a hot tub's water should remain between 7.2 and 7.8 for optimal efficiency and cleanliness.
+If it is too low, it can cause skin irritation and damage to equipment.
+You can use specialized pH increasers and decreasers to raise or lower the spa water's pH level as needed.

 The most popular pH increaser chemicals used in hot tubs are: